ahayman/ahayman.github.io/_posts/2021-02-10-conan-sketch.md

 - The bottom lip pops just a little too much.
 - Eyes came out well.
 Those are definitely his eyes.
 I was also refining their shape right up to the end.
 Literally, last night I was tweaking them.
 It still amazes me how sensitive humans are to the shape of eyes.
 Impossibly small changes can make a huge affect in how we perceive a person's look.
 They're really important.
 I need to pay more attention to people's eyes.
 - Yes, there's something in his ear.
 It's a hearing aid.
 When Conan was born, they had to give him antibiotics which ended up damaging his hearing (tones in the verbal range sound muffled to him).
+- He somehow ended up looking slightly older than the reference photo.
+It's like I sketched him more as he is now than then.
+It's weird.
+I dunno if I was doing is subconsciously, or whether it's simply hard to get age right when sketching.
+The young especially can be difficult as the proportions of their face change subtly, but consistently over the years.
 - Plaid... err, let's make that a separate section.

 ### Plaid